NasserG1/Cell-Tracking-Motility-Template-Beginner/README.md

 # Cell-Tracking-Motility-Template
-Template to track cells and find their MSD as well as work from to extract other information
+Template to track cells and find their MSD as well as work from to extract other information.